A second wealth building component in this example is the appreciation of the property itself.

 investor cannot take advantage of the very same wealth building tools.

-quickly and easily guide you to the wealth that you are seeking through commercial real estate ownership.
+lending and will quickly and easily guide you to the wealth that you are seeking through commercial real

 * Members should seek the services of a tax professional regarding their